CoSMoMVPA/CoSMoMVPA/README.md

 License
 -------
-The CoSMoMVPA Matlab code is available under the MIT License.
+The CoSMoMVPA Matlab code is available under the MIT License; documentation is available under the Creative Commons Attribution-ShareAlike 3.0 Unported license. .
 See the LICENSE file for details.
 For licenses of external toolboxes, see the respective license files under _/externals/.

-TODO: decide about documentation license.